-- This case has been subject to court proceedings and subsequent appeal.
-The courts decisions are a matter of public record.
+- This case has been subject to court proceedings and the courts decision is a matter of public record.
 It is considered that the public interest in this investigation and case has been served through the judicial process. - There are established processes in statute and at common law for the disclosure of evidence in criminal proceedings (see e.g. the Criminal Justice and Licensing (Scotland) Act 2010, Part 6).
-SPA Forensic Services also has an established process through the Defence Access Policy to ensure that defence agents and independent forensic science experts have consistent, fair and transparent access to productions and specific information held by Forensic Services.
-The public interest lies in maintaining and protecting these established routes to support an efficient and effective criminal justice system and ensure the security of SPA Forensic Services information and data. - The public interest lies in protecting police and forensic investigation operations to be carried out effectively and confidentially. - There is a dedicated statutory body, the Scottish Criminal Cases Review Commission, which investigates alleged miscarriages of justice.
-The Commission has significant powers to recover evidence of the kind requested.
-There is a strong public interest in maintaining established statutory routes for recovering evidence of this nature.
+Forensic Services also has an established process through the Defence Access Policy to ensure that defence agents and independent forensic science experts have consistent, fair and transparent access to productions and specific information held by Forensic Services.
+The public interest lies in maintaining and protecting these established routes to support an efficient and effective criminal justice system and ensure the security of SPA Forensic Services information and data. - The public interest lies in protecting police and forensic investigation operations to be carried out effectively and securely.
+Disclosure of information under FOISA is a disclosure to the world at large, not only the person making the request.
+Forensics investigations would be impacted if individuals were unwilling to provide information due to concern that personal information may be disclosed to the public.